callstackincubator/flows-ai/README.md

 - If an edge is run, the tool associated with it gets executed
 - Edge condition and input is determined by the LLM based on past execution

+tbd:
+- parallel execution
+- wait for all